jaanga/jaanga.github.io/demo/parallel-constitution/egypt-parallel-constitution.md

 It is permissible for either speaker to call for a joint meeting, the hosting of which must be approved by a majority of both houses to be in adherence to the law.

 Meetings are public.
 Private meetings may be held upon request from five members of either house and approval of the majority of each house.
-If a private meeting ends with a vote, the details of the results of this vote shall be made public, including the votes of each member.
+If a private meeting ends with a vote, the details of the results of this vote shall be made public,including the votes of each member.

 Members of Parliament shall not be held legally accountable for the ideas and opinions they express while attending Parliamentary meetings and sub-committee meetings.